|

 Ideas and creativity were buzzing.
 The Art Deco movement that peaked during the 1920s was the pinnacle of a larger social movement.

-You can see many different examples of Art Deco fashions and paintings on ebay.
-Luckily too, you can still get some great deals on beautiful art deco fashions.
+You can see many different examples of Art Deco rings, fashions and paintings on ebay.
+You can still find great deals on art deco fashions.

 The western world has always had a love affair with the "exotic" motifs and cultures.

-As the Victorian age wore down western society broke out of it's shell and embraced it's love of the fashions of the "near and far east" and integrated many of the myths, fabrics, and fashions of "Oriental" cultures into it's styles.
+As the Victorian and Edwardian Ages wore down, western society broke out of it's shell and embraced it's love of the fashions of the "near and far east" and integrated many of the myths, fabrics, and fashions of "Oriental" cultures into it's styles.